Animal raising claims can be confusing on food labels

 Animal welfare and environmental stewardship claims can also be certified by third-party organizations.
 Examples of third-party claims include “Humanely Raised” or “Sustainably Farmed.”
 Third-party certifying organizations have their own set of standards and the claims are most often used to enhance standard labels.

 Michigan State University Extension is developing a series of single page infographics to assist consumers in understanding the definitions of popular label claims.
 The single page graphics will cover organic and natural claims, hormones, antibiotics, GMOs, and other claims found on labels.
-They are available on MSU Extension’s Rapid Response for Agriculture consumer webpage.
+They are available on MSU Extension’s Food Label Claims webpage.